BiLLY-J03l/packet-sniffer/README.md

 # packet-sniffer
 Packet Sniffer with python3

-This script allows you to monitor packets on a specified interface, you can run it simultaneously with an arp spoofer.
+-This script allows you to monitor packets on a specified interface, you can run it simultaneously with an arp spoofer.

-Installation:
+-Installation:

 1-